precice/precice.github.io/content/community/community-contributors.md

 If you are interested in joining the team of preCICE maintainers, please [contact Benjamin Uekermann](https://www.ipvs.uni-stuttgart.de/departments/us3/).

-Next we list the names of previous mantainers and contributors and its affiliation at the time of their last significant contribution.

 ## Previous maintainers

+Previous mantainers and their affiliation at the time of their last significant contribution.

 <br>
 {% assign dev_premain = site.data.developer.main-inactive | sort: "name" %}